 (Okay, so alpacas and llamas don’t have hooves, they have feet with toes!)
 With Adopt-a-paca from Alma Park, you can “virtually adopt” an alpaca to help pay for its care and fiber processing – and you can choose to receive its fiber as batts to spin, handspun yarn, or even a finished cowl or scarf!
 Through Heifer International, you can give a gift of many types of animals including sheep, goats, llamas and rabbits to a family in need, along with training in its care.
 The animals can provide milk, fiber, and meat to make a huge difference to the community.

-What gift list would be complete without inspiring and educational Bluprint classes?
+What gift list would be complete without inspiring and educational Craftsy classes?
 Know someone who wants to get started with spinning?
-How about Bluprint’s Louet Drop Spindle Kit and Drucilla Pettibone’s Spindling: From Fluff to Stuff class?
+How about Craftsy’s Louet Drop Spindle Kit and Drucilla Pettibone’s Spindling: From Fluff to Stuff class?
 Foundations of Spinning with Amy King is also a great beginner class!